zibo-kth/starter-academic-v2/content/authors/admin/_index.md

 Zibo Liu is ... (to be updated)

-His research interest focuses on ... (to be updated)
+My research interest focuses on ... (to be updated)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.